daniel-wrench/space_stats/README.md

 - `data_import_funcs.py`:  Contains functions for importing CDF files and outputting dated pandas DataFrames.
 - `remove_obs_funcs.py`: Contains functions to remove data from dataframes
 - `calculate_stats.py`: Contains a function called plot_results() which is used for visualising the predictions of the neural network on the test data
+- `TurbAn`: contains fast Fortran code for calculating the structure function

 ### SET-UP
 See also: